 Configuring data consistency

 Consistency refers to how up-to-date and synchronized a row of Cassandra data is on all of its replicas.
-Cassandra extends the concept of eventual consistency by offering tunable consistency―for any given read or write operation, the client application decides how consistent the requested data should be.
+Cassandra extends the concept of eventual consistency by offering tunable consistency.
+For any given read or write operation, the client application decides how consistent the requested data must be.

-Consistency levels in Cassandra can be configured to manage response time versus data accuracy.
+Consistency levels in Cassandra can be configured to manage availability versus data accuracy.
 A tutorial in the CQL documentation compares consistency levels using cqlsh tracing.
 You can configure consistency on a cluster, data center, or individual I/O operation basis.
-Very strong or eventual consistency among participating nodes can be set globally and also controlled on a per-operation basis (for example insert or update) using Cassandra’s drivers and client libraries.
+Consistency among participating nodes can be set globally and also controlled on a per-operation basis (for example insert or update) using Cassandra’s drivers and client libraries.

-The consistency level specifies the number of replicas on which the write must succeed before returning an acknowledgment to the client application.
-In Cassandra 2.0 and later, the SERIAL consistency level is available for use with linearizable consistency.
+The consistency level determines the number of replicas on which the write must succeed before returning an acknowledgment to the client application. ¶

 Provides strong consistency if you can tolerate some level of failure.

-Even at consistency level ONE or LOCAL_QUORUM, the write is still sent to all replicas for the written key, even replicas in other data centers.
+Even at low consistency levels, the write is still sent to all replicas for the written key, even replicas in other data centers.
 The consistency level just determines how many replicas are required to respond that they received the write.

 The consistency level specifies how many replicas must respond to a read request before returning data to the client application.

-Cassandra checks the specified number of replicas for the most recent data, based on the timestamp, to satisfy the read request.
+Cassandra checks the specified number of replicas for data to satisfy the read request.

 |ONE||Returns a response from the closest replica, as determined by the snitch.
 By default, a read repair runs in the background to make the other replicas consistent.||Provides the highest availability of all the levels if you can tolerate a comparatively high probability of stale data being read.
 The replicas contacted for reads may not always have the most recent write.|